-There are four types of statutory tax relief: the veteran with a disability exemption, blind exemption, indigent abatement/deferral and the circuit breaker tax credit.
+There are four types of statutory tax relief: the veteran with a disability exemption or active duty, blind exemption, indigent abatement/deferral and the circuit breaker tax credit.
 The veteran with a disability and blind exemptions provide that part of the value of real and/or personal property owned by veterans or blind people or their surviving spouses or orphaned minor children is exempt from property taxes.
-The indigent abatement/deferral allows for the abatement or deferral of property taxes for indigents who are 65 years of age or older.
-People under age 65 may qualify if they are disabled, or can demonstrate circumstances of extreme hardship.
+The indigent abatement/deferral allows for the abatement or deferral of property taxes for indigents who are 66 years of age or older.
+People under age 66 may qualify if they are disabled, or can demonstrate circumstances of extreme hardship.

 Millard County Statutory Powers